razi-haider/Pizza-Sales-Data-Analysis/README.md

 The main goal of this project is to provide insights and actionable information to help the pizza restaurant chain optimize its operations, improve sales, and enhance customer satisfaction.

 ## About Data
-This project's is from a fictional pizza restaurant chain.
+This project's data is from a fictional pizza restaurant chain.
 The data contains 12 columns and 48620 rows:
 | Column            | Description                                   | Data Type        |
 |-------------------|-----------------------------------------------|------------------|